Apple to add 20K jobs, pay $38B US tax bill to repatriate cash

-Apple (AAPL) on Wednesday said it will create 20,000 new jobs and establish a new U.S.-based campus as part of $350 billion in new contributions to the economy.
+Apple (AAPL) on Wednesday said it will create 20,000 new jobs and establish a new U.S.-based campus as part of $350 billion in new "direct contribution" to the economy.

 Continue Reading Below